Best retailers offering ethical high-street fashion

 If you don't know where your latest clothing purchase was made, what its environmental impact was or if the workers were treated fairly in the process, it might be time to switch to labels offering complete visibility on all of these agendas.
 To get you started, we've rounded up the top high-end retailers making strides to change the fashion world into a more ethically-focused one.

 With its slogan, "Being naked is the #1 most sustainable option.
 We're #2", Reformation is a label that has truly dedicated itself to being as ethical as possible.
 The cult US fashion label tracks its environmental footprint and even sends out quarterly sustainability reports so shoppers are fully aware of what their money is supporting.
-You can shop the brand from Nordstrom.
+You can shop the brand from the Reformation online store and from Nordstrom.

 - The label invests in green building infrastructure to minimise its waste, water and energy footprints.